This section details the various ways of installing and compiling Mayavi.

 One can install the requirements in several ways.

-Windows and MacOSX: even if you want to build from source, a good way to install the requirements is to install one of the distributions indicated above.
-Note that under Windows, EPD comes with a compiler (mingw) and facilitates building Mayavi.
+- Windows and MacOSX: even if you want to build from source, a good way to install the requirements is to install one of the distributions indicated above.
+Note that under Windows, Enthought Canopy comes with a compiler (mingw) and facilitates building Mayavi.

-Linux: Most Linux distributions will have installable binaries available for the some of the above.
+- Linux: Most Linux distributions will have installable binaries available for the some of the above.
 For example, under Debian or Ubuntu you would need python-vtk, python-wxgtk2.6, python-setuptools, python-numpy, python-configobj.
-More information on specific distributions and how you can get the requirements for each of these should be available from the list of distributions here:

 First make sure you have the prerequisites for Mayavi installed, as indicated in the previous section, i.e. the following packages: